Easy-to-Use Home Mining Device Coinmine One Debuts

-Coinmine One is apparently set to change all that.
-The device, which cost $799, is being marketed as an “easy-to-use home mining system you can control with an app.”
+Coinmine One costs $799.
+It is marketed as an “easy-to-use home mining system you can control with an app.”

-One drawback of Coinmine One is that it cannot be used to mine Bitcoin because it comes with ordinary GPU chips that cannot measure up to the task.
-But, one can readily mine Monero, Ethereum, Zcash, and Ethereum Classic with it.
-The device also has its specialized operating system that will, in the future, allow owners to add other virtual currencies.
+However, Coinmine One cannot mine Bitcoin.
+It uses ordinary GPU chips that are not powerful enough.
+But it can mine Monero, Ethereum, Zcash, and Ethereum Classic.
+The device also runs on a specialized operating system.
+In the future, this will allow owners to add more virtual currencies.

-The company manufacturing the device, Coinmine, is founded by Justin Lambert, an industrial designer known for his work on the Pebble line of smartwatches, and Farb Nivi, an entrepreneur.
-Since its inception, the company has raised funding of $2 million from notable players in the crypto industry, including Arrington Ventures, Coinbase Ventures, and Balaji Srinivasan, the chief technology officer of Coinbase.
+The company behind the device, Coinmine, was founded by Justin Lambert and Farb Nivi.
+Lambert is an industrial designer known for his work on Pebble smartwatches.
+Nivi is an entrepreneur.
+Since starting, the company raised $2 million from notable crypto investors, including Arrington Ventures, Coinbase Ventures, and Coinbase’s CTO, Balaji Srinivasan.

 Features of Coinmine One